Dementia

 The Austrian dementia strategy: Living Well with Dementia

-The development of the Austrian dementia strategy in 2015 laid the foundations for an orientation framework on how to best support people with people with dementia-related impairments and their families and friends.
+Based on the Austrian Dementia Report 2014, the Austrian dementia strategy in 2015 laid the foundations for an orientation framework to provide the best support people with people with dementia-related impairments and their families and friends.

 In this report, a total of seven targets and 21 recommendations for action were formulated, the achievement of which would improve the situations of persons with dementia-related impairments as well as that of their families and friends as well as providing a common orientation framework for purposeful cooperation between the stakeholders.
 On the basis of the refined recommendations for action, decision-makers (at federal, provincial and local authority levels) were to plan and realise measures in their own spheres in order to jointly achieve the defined targets.